apache/pulsar/site2/docs/security-policy-and-supported-versions.md

 supported time window.
 It is challenging to decide which bug fixes to back port to old versions.
 As such, the latest versions will have the most bug fixes.

 When 3.0.0 is released, the community will decide how to continue supporting 2.x.
-The last minor release within 2.x may be maintained for longer as an “LTS” release, but it has not been officially decided.
+The last minor release within 2.x may be maintained for longer as an "LTS" release, but it has not been officially decided.

 The following table shows version support timelines and will be updated with each release.